Honeymoon in the Galapagos: Your Guide to A Romantic Wildlife Getaway

-Offering the best of Peru and the Galapagos Islands, this comprehensive itinerary combines Peru’s magnificent Sacred Valley and breath-taking Machu Picchu with a Galapagos Islands cruise.
+Offering the best of Peru and the Galapagos Islands, this comprehensive tour combines Peru’s magnificent Sacred Valley and breath-taking Machu Picchu with a Galapagos Islands cruise.
 This exclusive trip embraces the history, culture, and wildlife of both countries, enriching the experience with stays at upscale Belmond hotels, a journey to the...

 SGD $24,700 pp